8 Things to do in Hastings East Sussex

 Hastings Stade is Europe’s oldest fishing beach and to this day, still has compete historic fishing huts along the shore line – in addition, there are net shops, colourful fishing boats and stalls selling fresh fish and seafood straight from the ocean.

-2. Fishing Net Huts
+See the Historic Fishing Net Huts in Hastings

 Decades ago, there were dozens of these black fishing huts along the waterfront in Hastings – although there are less today, the ones that survive are grade II listed and a reminder of Hastings fishing heritage.